j-rattigan/AZ-104/1 - Pre-Req for Azure Admins/2 - Intro to Azure Cloud Shell/2 - What is Azure CS.md

  - ✅ Secure: Authenticates using your Azure account and inherits your permissions.

 ### Ways to Access Cloud Shell
-1 - Azure Portal: Click the Cloud Shell icon (top-right corner).
+1 - Azure Portal: Click the Cloud Shell icon (top-right corner)

 2 - Direct URL: Go to https://shell.azure.com

 3 - Azure Mobile App: Launch Cloud Shell on your phone.

 ## 🔍 2.
 My Own Words